nopeless/discord.js.test/README.md

 3. Other packages either do not implement point 1, or are outdated.
 </details>

-## to test a discord bot, you need at least 2 bots (or 1 if you only want a user bot)
+## The example uses 3 bots, but its really up to you

 - a bot to be tested
 - a user bot to be used as test